SEO vs. SEM is a Silly Fight.

 What are the cons of paid search?

 - Money.
 Paid search is paid — it’s a recurring expense that you will have to continually pay for if you wish to get results.
 It also can be very expensive depending on your industry.

 - Clicks.
 Paid SERP space generally generates far fewer total clicks despite getting premium placement on the SERP.
 A #1 organic result will outperform a #1 paid result in CTR in almost every situation.

 Does SEO help SEM?
 Does SEM help SEO?

-There’s no objective answer — SEO and SEM should be evaluated based on your business’s needs.
+There’s no objective answer.
+SEO and SEM should be evaluated based on your business’s needs.
 What resources do you have available?
 Time?
 Money?
 Headcount?
 Assign a monetary value to each and do a cost-benefit analysis.
-Choose one over the other if you need to from a resourcing standpoint, but they work much better together as the yin and yang of search engine marketing.
+Choose one over the other if you need to from a resourcing standpoint, but SEO and SEM working together can truly be the yin and yang of search engine marketing.